Modifier letter right half ring

 The modifier letter right half ring is a character found in Unicode in the Spacing Modifier Letters range (although it is not a modifier, but a standalone grapheme).
-It is used in romanization to transliterate the Semitic abjad letter aleph and the Arabic letter hamza after it was used by The Encyclopedia of Islam (later the International Journal of Middle East Studies), representing the sound (a glottal stop, as in Arabic ء hamza).
+It is used in romanization to transliterate the Semitic abjad letter aleph and the Arabic letter hamza after it was used by The Encyclopedia of Islam (later the International Journal of Middle East Studies), representing the sound (a glottal stop, as in Arabic ء hamza or Hebrew א alef).
 In informal contexts, the backtick ⟨⟩ or the apostrophe ⟨⟩ is commonly used as a substitute; but this can lead to confusion with the modifier letter left half ring.